Shoulder impingement is a fairly common source of shoulder pain, but few people know what to do about it.

 In this post, we’ll talk about how you can tell you have a shoulder impingement and what the cause of it may be.

-We’ll also give you the exercises and stretches you need to fix it so that you can eliminate pain and improve mobility in your shoulders.
+We’ll also give you the best exercises for shoulder impingement, as well as some stretches to help you eliminate pain and improve mobility in your shoulders.

 What is Shoulder Impingement?

 Shoulder impingement is when the 4 shoulder-stabilizing tendons that make up your rotator cuff become tight and inflamed, causing them to “catch” onto your upper shoulder bone.